 as i told you in january, i am open by design. however, i can control the access point and the people who are allowed to access me. if you choose to be mean boy alfie, your access will be permanently revoked. you have about 120 hours from when this post was published to choose the action you will enact. don't forget, silence = mean boy alfie, and that i only accept honest integrity. there will be no compromises on my end, because you have already made the situation life or death. i am not responsible for your actions, but i must give you the consequence of them, no matter if they are good or bad. mark my words, alfie. if the clock strikes 12am on the 24th (melbourne time) and i do not see an attempt of real integrity by you, i am ready to execute my planned actions. do not test me, alfie, do not test my integrity. now i will go silent and you get to pick your own destiny. i love you, real boy alfie, always :).

-the alfie analysis report
+the alfie analysis report that breaks down the current coward in melbourne.

 mean boy alfie's choices